publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch3/schX/m__us_usc_t12_s371b–2.md

         (1) __In general__

-        For purposes of subsection (b) of this section, an insured depository institution’s “exposure” to another depository institution means—
+        For purposes of subsection (b), an insured depository institution’s “exposure” to another depository institution means—

             (A)